Psychology is available as an A Level option, and follows the AQA syllabus.

 Pupils learn about how psychological research is conducted, and conduct some of their own.
 They discover key issues and debates in the subject, such as whether human behaviour is due to nature or nurture.
 They learn about the history of psychology and the different approaches researchers can take, such as the behaviourist or humanist approaches.

-The course also covers study attachment, memory, social influence, psychopathology and biopsychology.
+The course also covers attachment, memory, social influence, psychopathology and biopsychology.
 These topics form the basis of understanding key ideas and theories, along with critical evaluation skills, which are further developed during the topics on schizophrenia, cognition and development, and forensic psychology.

 Beyond the classroom